 He then contrasts this to giving gifts to others.

-“Gift giving is really different.
+“Gift-giving is really different.
 If I set up to spend $50 on you, I’m operating at a huge disadvantage– I don’t know what you like or what you already have.
-I could spend $50 and buy something that is worth nothing to you.”
+I could spend $50 and buy something worth nothing to you.”

 So it’s not that Waldfogel is a total Scrooge.
 According to him, he’s not attacking Christmas.
 He is attacking the “value destruction” with which we celebrate Christmas.
-In fact, his suggestion is to keep buying presents, but only for people that you know very well.
+His suggestion is to keep buying presents, but only for people that you know very well.

-Whoever said “It’s the thought that counts.” doesn’t really know how to make it count.
+Whoever said “It’s the thought that counts” doesn’t know how to make it count.
 As a responsible giver, we should minimize wasteful spending.